 Built more than a decade ago and still illegal for road use in the US without a periodic “Show and Display” title, the Zonda Cinque delivers an almost F1-like sound as it accelerates.

-Powered by a Mercedes-AMG sourced massive 7.3-liter V8 that will belt out a whopping 678 horsepower and 575 pound-feet of torque, the Pagani Zonda roars all the way through, like a cat that never learned to purr.
+Powered by a Mercedes-AMG sourced massive 7.3-liter V8 that will belt out a whopping 678 hp and 575 pound-feet of torque (780 Nm), the Pagani Zonda roars all the way through, like a cat that never learned to purr.

 A contender for the top 5 in our list, but it doesn’t quite make the number one spot.